By Edu Valor / Author - Spanish Chef

 Patatas bravas are best known as a popular tapas served in nearly every bar across Spain.
 Their popularity has remained strong since the 1960s.

-Some say that salsa brava with tomato is the original version, just as it was made in those restaurants.
+Culinary authorities on the traditional cuisine of Madrid say that paprika-based salsa brava is probably the original version, just as it was made in those restaurants.
 However, there's no way to confirm it.

-In 2008, the United Nations conducted a worldwide study and concluded patatas bravas are a typical Spanish dish.
+In 2008, the United Nations conducted a worldwide study and concluded patatas bravas recipe with paprika is a typical Spanish dish.

 This solidifies Spain as the birthplace of these delightful potato fritters topped with an appetizing, spicy red sauce.